About Us

 The mission began in 1970 as a coordinated statewide network of Children’s Cancer Programs under the auspices of the Florida Regional Medical Program (FRMP).
 Then in 1973, the FRMP participants created a nonprofit corporation called the Florida Association of Pediatric Tumor Programs, Inc. (FAPTP) to:

-This year was the30th year of our educational seminar, which provides educational opportunities for healthcare personnel.
-This is a unique opportunity to further enhance the level of care for children with cancer and blood disorders.
+The annual pediatric educational nursing seminar, Advances in Pediatric Hematology/Oncology is now in its fourth decade.
+The seminar provides ongoing educational opportunities for healthcare professionals making it a unique opportunity to further enhance the level of care for children with cancer and blood disorders.

 Historically, FAPTP assisted the State in evaluating and administering the Infant Screening Program for Sickle Cell Disease.